mizan3008/slack-notifier/README.md

 Initialize hipchat notifier
 ```
 //the last param bot-name is optional, default bot name is HIP-BOT

 $hipchatNotifier = new \HipchatNotifier\HipchatNotifier('YOUR-DOMAIN','YOUR-ROOM-ID','YOUR-ROOM-TOKEN', 'BOT-NAME');
 ```

-//send error notification to your hipchat room
+Send error notification to your hipchat room
 ```
 //you can pass your color as second param (red or green or yellow) default is red

 $hipchatNotifier->notifyError('YOUR ERROR MESSAGE');

 //or